tenzir/tenzir/web/blog/tenzir-v4.3/index.md

 ---
 title: Tenzir v4.3
-authors: [mavam, jachris]
+authors: [jachris, mavam]
 date: 2023-10-10
 tags: [release, operators, observability, fluent-bit, json, yaml, labels]
 ---

 Exciting times, Tenzir v4.3 is out!
 The headlining feature is [Fluent Bit][fluentbit] support with the `fluent-bit` [source][fluentbit-source] and [sink][fluentbit-sink] operators.
-Imagine you can do everything that Fluent Bit can do *plus* what Tenzir already offers.
+Imagine you can use all Fluent Bit connectors *plus* what Tenzir already offers.
 What a treat!

 [fluentbit]: https://fluentbit.io/
 [fluentbit-source]: /next/operators/sources/fluent-bit